biohazard999/Xenial.Framework/docs/guide/layout-builders-record-syntax.md

 # DetailViewLayoutBuilders - `Record` Syntax

-C#9 [introduced a new record syntax](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records#:~:text=C%23%209%20introduces%20records%2C%20a,types%20use%20value%2Dbased%20equality.) which has been implemented within Xenial>Framework LayoutBuilders ensuring that layouts can be built using `with` expressions.
+C#9 [introduced a new record syntax](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/tutorials/records#:~:text=C%23%209%20introduces%20records%2C%20a,types%20use%20value%2Dbased%20equality.) which has been implemented within Xenial.Framework LayoutBuilders ensuring that layouts can be built using `with` expressions.
 Although not very different from initalizers they make it possible to create a copy of a given record, which is particularly beneficial to a clean fluent syntax in combination with a **functional style** API.

 ## Setting the compiler options